gdrishtiRSOS/ecc_lookup/README.md

 - **Geometry**: US Census Bureau cartographic boundary files, national county layer, pinned to the 2025 vintage.
 Public domain, no key, no rate limit.
 Cached on first use (per `cache_dir`).
 - **Jurisdiction scope**: FCC 911 Master PSAP Registry. **Note:** FCC's own registry page is behind bot protection and not programmatically reachable from this environment; the implementation uses the `opendata.fcc.gov` Socrata mirror instead, which is confirmed **stale since 2019-02-26** — recorded honestly in `result["sources"]` on every call, never hidden.
 If the registry is unreachable, `lookup_county` still returns geometry, with `jurisdiction_scope.status == "unavailable"` — it never raises for a registry outage.

-See `CLAUDE.md`'s "Data sources" and "Join failure modes" sections for the full detail, including the known-messy Connecticut (planning regions) and Alaska (Census-area renames/splits) cases.

 ## Testing

 ```bash